-If I was given the choice to return to only one Italian city in my lifetime, I’ll pick Florence.
+If I had to choose only one Italian city to go back to in my lifetime, I have my answer in 0.0001 seconds flat: Florence.

-To be honest, I’d never heard of Florence until my sister added it to our travel itinerary.
-As an English Lit graduate, I’ve always been more of an Anglophile, so Italy is never on my radar.
-But my sister, an Architecture student, heard of the Brunelleschi’s dome and wanted to see it.
+It’s funny.
+I’d never heard of Florence until my sister plonked it to into travel itinerary.
+I’ve always been more of an Anglophile, but my sister, who studies Architecture, studied the Brunelleschi’s dome and wanted to see it.

 Me: “463 steps?!
 Ha-ha.
 Pass!”